duty-duck/duty-duck/README.md

 The platform is composed of:
 - A PostgreSQL database
 - A Keycloak server
+- A Quickwit cluster to store logs and traces
 - A back-end server in Rust 🦀, which is the main component of the platform, providing the API and the business logic
 - A Rust library to interact with the platform
 - A command-line utility to interact with the platform
 - A front-end in Vue.js 3 and Nuxt 🖖
 - A headless browser service, used to ping your services
 - A fake internet service, used to provide testing endpoints during development
+- An ingestor service, to ingest logs and traces, which implements the OpenTelemetry protocol

 It also depends on a few external services:
 - An SMTP server, used to send e-mails